SteezCram/XUi/README.md

 Many styles are available for basic WPF control.

 # Documentation
 Don't forget to read the documentation to lear everything about XUi.
+The documentation is in the Wiki of the repository.